ono/geckoboard-widget-notifier/README.md

 # Geckoboard Widget Notifier

-Geckoboard Widget Notifier is a sample bookmarklet notifying widget update.
+Geckoboard Widget Notifier is a sample bookmarklet notifying widget update on [Geckoboard](https://www.geckoboard.com).

-Hack the sample script as you want.
+Hack it as you want.

 ## Demo